ircam-ismm/webaudio-tutorials/introduction/setting-up-environment.md

 An important tool to develop Web pages is a Web server that you can launch locally on your computer.
 In these tutorials, we will only need the most simple Web server, i.e. one that serves a file when the Web browser requests it.

-Multiple options written in multiple language are available to have such server, in this tutorials we will just use [serve](https://www.npmjs.com/package/serve), a web server developped in the [Node.js](https://nodejs.org/) environment.
+Multiple options written in multiple language are available to have such server, in this tutorials we will just use [serve](https://www.npmjs.com/package/serve), a web server developed in the [Node.js](https://nodejs.org/) environment.

 Open a new Terminal, then type: